FICO® SCORE Education

 When you apply for credit whether for a credit card, auto loan or mortgage lenders want to know what risk they'd take by loaning you money.
 To evaluate this risk, lenders will often pull a credit report and credit score.

 The most widely used credit scores are FICO® Scores.
-In fact, FICO® Scores are used in over 90% of U.S. lending decisions1, helping lenders make decisions about extending credit and at what terms and rates.
+In fact, FICO® Scores are used by 90% of top lenders, helping lenders make decisions about extending credit and at what terms and rates.
 Your FICO® Scores are based on a complex, scientific algorithmic assessment of the information in your credit report.

 FICO® Scores provide an unbiased and proven way to evaluate a consumer's credit risk helping consumers like you obtain credit more quickly and fairly.